-When the Board of Directors reviewed its rules of procedure at the board meeting held in November 2014 the Board defined its most important tasks.
+Annually, the Board of Directors reviews the rules of procedure of the Board of Directors to ensure that they are updated and compliant with applicable laws, regulations and best practices.
+At the board meeting held in April 2017 the Board defined its most important tasks.